Hanivan/nestjs-templates/README.md

 mysql -uroot -p 3306 YOUR_DB_NAME < test-db.sql
 ```

-4. Makesure redis service is installed on your local system
+1. Makesure redis service is installed on your system

-5. Happy Coding!
+2. Happy Coding!

 ## Thanks To